Opinions on Elective Colostomy Stoma Placement?

 Axl

-I don't have a colo but my ileo experience says keep it well away from your navel so the flange has a complete flat surface to adhere to and nowhere near any fold such as the fold that appears at the abdomen when you bend over, after that consider where the waist band sits on your pants.
+I don't have a colo but my ileo experience says to keep it well away from your navel so the flange has a completely flat surface to adhere to and nowhere near any fold, such as the fold that appears at the abdomen when you bend over.
+After that, consider where the waistband sits on your pants.

 Kas

-The day before my colostomy I had to see an ostomy nurse who made me move around and bend them marked the spot for it.
-I didn’t get a choice.
+The day before my colostomy, I had to see an ostomy nurse who made me move around and bend, then marked the spot for it.
+I didn't get a choice.
 Mine is also just left of my navel.

 warrior